MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. In the code editor, select the entire **SearchProducts** method.

     Selecting code in the editor helps to focus the Chat context.
 GitHub Copilot uses the selected code to provide relevant analysis and recommendations.

+    The **SearchProducts** method is associated with the "Fix SQL Injection Vulnerability in Product Search" issue.

 1. Ask GitHub Copilot to analyze the code for SQL injection vulnerability.